hlvcse/Machine-Learning-Practices/README.md

 This project is open-source under the MIT License.

 🙋‍♂️ Maintainer
-Made with ❤️ by hlvcse
+Practiced by ❤️hlvcse ( Hanumat Lal Vishwakarma )